 To remove the conditions on a marriage-based green card, applicants must file Form I-751, Petition to Remove Conditions on Residence Based on Marriage.
 It is important to note that the applicant can only file this form within a 90-day window before the green card expires.
 USCIS will reject the form if filed before the 90-day window.

 There are risks associated with failing to file Form I-751 before the green card expires.
-If the form is not filed within the 90-day window, USCIS may terminate the green card holder’s residency status, and deportation proceedings may begin.
+If the form is not filed within the 90-day window, USCIS may terminate the green card holder’s residency status, and removal proceedings may begin.
 In this case, the green card holder must appear at a hearing to prove that they complied with the requirements to keep their residency.
-If they cannot do so, they will lose their residency and be required to leave the country.
+If they cannot do so, they will lose their residency and will be required to leave the country.

 To avoid these risks, it is essential to file Form I-751 within the 90-day window before the green card expires.
 This will ensure that the green card holder’s permanent resident status is maintained and that they can continue living and working in the United States.